-- Inter-Classroom Workspaces (ICWS) include: small spaces in between two or more classrooms where student groups from any of the classrooms can gather for separate activities.
-For the purposes of the present criteria, Inter-Classroom Workspaces shall not be treated as regular classrooms, except where the district designates the ICWS as a core learning space. - Performance Arts Spaces (PAS) include: music and choir classrooms, dance classrooms, drama classrooms, and theaters. - Audio Production Spaces (APS) include: audio recording studios and control rooms, audio editing suites. - Large Assembly Spaces (LAS) include: multipurpose rooms. - Confidential Speech Privacy Rooms are rooms for which confidential speech privacy, as defined by Appendix X1 of ASTM standard E1130, is required for conversations held at normal voice levels.
+- a.
+Inter-Classroom Workspaces (ICWS) include: small spaces in between two or more classrooms where student groups from any of the classrooms can gather for separate activities.
+For the purposes of the present criteria, Inter-Classroom Workspaces shall not be treated as regular classrooms, except where the district designates the ICWS as a core learning space. - b.
+Special Education Rooms (SER) include classrooms for special-needs students. - c.
+Confidential Speech Privacy Rooms (CSPR) are rooms for which confidential speech privacy is required for conversations held at normal voice levels, such as educational council offices and therapy rooms. - d.
+Performance Arts Spaces (PAS) include: music and choir classrooms, ensemble rooms, practice rooms, dance classrooms, drama classrooms, auditoria and theaters. - e.
+Audio/Video Production Spaces (APS) include: audio/video recording or production studios and control rooms, and audio/video editing suites. - f.
+Large Assembly Spaces (LAS) include: multipurpose rooms, libraries, gymnasia (when the school program requirements include the use of any of these rooms as group instruction rooms or assembly spaces where good understanding of speech (amplified or unamplified) is important). - The ANSI/ASA Standard S12.60-2010/Part1 is available for free download (http://acousticalsociety.org/classroom-acoustics/) - Design guidelines for controlling sound reverberation are available in Annex C of ANSI/ASA Standard S12.60-2010/Part1. - Design guidelines for controlling background noise and vibration are available in the 2007 (or most recent version) HVAC Applications ASHRAE Handbook, Chapter 47 on Sound and Vibration Control.